lucas42paris/push_swap/README.md

 # push_swap

+🇺🇸

+The push_swap project is an algorithmic challenge that involves sorting data into a stack using a limited set of instructions.
+The game consists of two stacks, a and b, where a contains a series of non-duplicate random numbers and b is initially empty.

+The goal is to sort the numbers in stack a in ascending order using a number of specified operations.
+These operations include swap, push, rotate, and reverse rotate which can be applied to either stack or both at the same time.

+The push_swap program takes as a parameter the stack a in the form of a list of integers.
+It must then display the shortest sequence of instructions which will make it possible to sort the stack a.
+Sorting efficiency is judged by the number of instructions used.

+The code must respect the Norm imposed by 42 (see pdf).

+__Important concepts__ :

+* Implementation of linked lists.
+* Build a fast and efficient sorting algorithm.

+__How to test the program?__

+* Execute the `make` command at the root of the directory.
+* Then enter a list of integers to sort.
+For example `./push_swap 1243 432 32`
+* The result corresponds to the sequence of instructions allowing the fastest and most efficient sorting of the given list of integers.

 🇫🇷

 Le projet push_swap est un défi d'algorithmie qui implique de trier des données dans une pile en utilisant un ensemble limité d’instructions.